GNS-Science/nzshm-documentation/docs/guidelines/setup_a_cloudfront_distribution.md

     1. Check that the two host names (GNS and CloudFront ) both resolve to the same IP address.
     1. Check that the GNS domain now supports the HTTPS protocol.

-If the tests complete OK, then then we're done.
+If the tests complete OK, then we're done.

 ## Cache Invalidation